BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_01.md

 It's time to take on Venam's gym in East Gearen.

-!shop("East Gearen Gym Shop", ["Potion", "Antidote", "Repel", "Poké Ball"])
+!shop("East Gearen Gym Shop", ["Potion", "Antidote", "Repel", "Poke Ball"])

 Talk to the trainers around the gym.